makidll/makidll/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self Learning Developer
+📚 I have a Bachelors in Computer Science from Nepal
+📝 I have a strong interest in Deeloping appplication and webside designing.
+🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
-🚩 Interested in Full Stack Machine Learning Application development
+🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: HTML, JAVA, C , C# ,Python, JavaScript 🚩 Interested in Full Stack Machine Learning Application development
 </pre>
 <hr>